Contains unmarked spoilers for the first four seasons of the anime.

 - It's All About Me: He believes he is Link Joker's chosen one who will rule both worlds.

 - Smug Snake: In spades.
 It's the point he continually monologues about how he fooled Aichi and the Quatre Knights just to rub in how clever he thinks he is.

-- Sixth Ranger Traitor: Although part of the original Five-Bad Band, Sera betrays Aichi and the knights, breaking Aichi out of his seal and freeing him to start attacking the other Quatre Knights.
+- Sixth Ranger Traitor: Although part of the original villainous group, Sera betrays Aichi and the knights, breaking Aichi out of his seal and freeing him to start attacking the other Quatre Knights.

 - Spell My Name with an "S": Sera/Serra/Cera.

 - Take Over the World: His true aim to use Link Joker's power to rule over both Earth and Cray.

 - Traitor Shot: Gets one after he is defeated by Naoki, indicating that he was not as hurt by Judgement as he let on.